-If you’ve logged into any cloud-based apps or software in recent memory, you’ve probably been prompted to setup multi-factor authentication (MFA) using your phone number as a way to verify your identity.
-While this adds another layer of security to your account, it is also opens up new cybersecurity possibilities for potential scammers.
+If you’ve logged into any cloud-based apps or software in recent memory, you’ve probably been prompted to set up multi-factor authentication (MFA) using your phone number as a way to verify your identity.
+While this adds another layer of security to your account, it also opens up new cybersecurity possibilities for potential scammers.

 Companies all around have essentially built their customer authentication around phone numbers and many sites still let users reset their passwords with nothing more than a one-time code texted to the phone number on their account.
 This system has created a way for scammers to steal information using SIM Swapping.

 SIM Swapping (also known as SIM splitting and SIM jacking) is a type of account takeover fraud that generally targets a weakness in multi-factor authentication and two-step verification processes.

 A scammer would take steps to hijack their target’s phone number and use it to access data, passwords, cryptocurrencies, and other items of value from victims.
 The scammer will use social engineering to convince a mobile carrier service rep to switch your phone number to a SIM card the scammer owns.
 When that phone number is used as the two-factor authentication choice and the scammer has access to your usernames and passwords, the scammer can easily hijack the victim’s accounts.
 They would be given an avenue to reset or change the password directly from the target’s mobile phone number.